 Only when a student has successfully completed all components will they be eligible to progress to submission of the thesis.
-Faculty Graduate Offices will assume responsibility, in liaison with supervisors, for recording successful completion of Research Methods training and will confirm this, in writing to the Graduate School Office for their records.
+Faculty Heads of Research Students will assume responsibility, in liaison with supervisors, for recording successful completion of research methods training and will confirm this in writing to the Graduate School Office for their records.